lechnerc77/myNewsWrap/episodes/episode_template_season2.md

 ### GitHub & DevOps

-What happened in the area of DevOps and GitHub - let's see:
+What happened in the area of DevOps and esp.
+GitHub - let's see:

 * []()